-Última actualización de la página: 18 de marzo de 2023
+Última actualización de la página: 21 de septiembre de 2023

 It takes about 15 minutes for an Ethereum block to finalize.
 However, we can make Ethereum's consensus mechanism validate blocks more efficiently and decrease time-to-finality dramatically.
 Instead of waiting for fifteen minutes, blocks could get proposed and finalized in the same slot.
 This concept is known as single slot finality (SSF).

 In Ethereum's proof-of-stake based consensus mechanism, finality refers to the guarantee that a block cannot be altered or removed from the blockchain without burning at least 33% of the total staked ETH.
 This is 'crypto-economic' security because confidence comes from the extremely high cost associated with changing the order or content of the chain that would prevent any rational economic actor from trying it.

 The current time to finality has turned out to be too long.
 Most users do not want to wait 15 minutes for finality, and it is inconvenient for apps and exchanges that might want high transaction throughput to have to wait that long to be certain their transactions are permanent.
 Having a delay between a block's proposal and finalization also creates an opportunity for short reorgs that an attacker could use to censor certain blocks or extract MEV.
 The mechanism that deals with upgrading blocks in stages is also quite complex and has been patched several times to close security vulnerabilities, making it one of the parts of the Ethereum codebase where subtle bugs are more likely to arise.
 These issues could all be eliminated by reducing the time to finality to a single slot.